Effective generation for foliated surfaces: results and applications: Boundedness of ample models

-By further stratifying the base $T$ into locally closed subsets and taking resolutions in families, we can moreover assume that the pair $(f \colon \mathcal{X}^{(3)} \to T, \mathcal F_{\mathcal X^{(3)}})$ gives a family of foliations, in the sense of \cite[Definition~7.1]{PS16}.
-Then, the claim at the start of this step follows by repeatedly applying \cite[Proposition~7.4]{PS16}, and using Noetherian induction to yield the desired bounded family.
+Continuing with the notation from the end of the previous step, up to passing to a finite stratification of $T$ into locally closed subsets we can assume that $T$ is smooth.
+By further stratifying the base $T$ into locally closed subsets and taking resolutions in families, we can moreover construct a pair $(f_4 \colon \mathcal{X}^{(4)} \to T, \mathcal F_{\mathcal X^{(4)}})$ such that gives a family of foliations on smooth projective surfaces, in the sense of \cite[Definition~7.1]{PS16}.
+Applying \cite[Proposition~7.4]{PS16}, and further stratifying $T$ into locally closed subsets then yields the desired bounded family: namely, denoting for $t \in T$ the restriction of $\mathcal F_{\mathcal X^{(4)}}$ to $\mxttt$ by $\mfttt$, then the following properties hold: \begin{enumerate}[label=(\Roman*)] \item for all $t \in T$, $(\mxttt, \mfttt)$ is $\epsilon$-\acanonical and it is birational to $(\mathcal X^{(3)}_t, \mathcal F_t^{(3)})$;